 James Fletcher, provides his thoughts on the case and the jury’s verdicts.

-James Fletcher and Karl Masi were junior counsel representing Stylianos Contogoulas, led by John Ryder QC of 6 KBW.
+James Fletcher was one of the junior counsel representing Stylianos Contogoulas, led by John Ryder QC of 6 KBW.

 Two individuals, Stylianos Contogoulas and Ryan Michael Reich, have been acquitted of conspiring to manipulate the LIBOR interest rate at Southwark Crown Court, the Serious Fraud Office (SFO) has announced.
 The two men, both former traders for Barclays Bank, were first tried in April 2015 alongside three defendants convicted of the same charges, in addition to a fourth who pleaded guilty earlier.